Control of reactive collisions by quantum interference: Acknowledgements

 We would like to thank Dmitry Petrov, Paul Julienne, Krzysztof Jachymski, and Timur Tscherbul for valuable discussions. {\bf Funding:} We acknowledge support from the NSF through the Center for Ultracold Atoms and Grant No. 1506369 and from the Air Force Office of Scientific Research (MURI, Grant No. FA9550-21-1-0069).
-Some of the analysis was performed by W. K. at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-H. S. and J. J. P. acknowledge additional support from the Samsung Scholarship. {\bf Author contributions:} H. S and J. J. P carried out the experimental work.
-All authors contributed to the development of models, data analysis, and writing the manuscript. {\bf Competing interests:} The authors declare no competing interests. {\bf Data and materials availability:} Data from the main article and supplementary materials are available through the Harvard Dataverse \cite{ourdata}.
+Some of the analysis was performed by W.K. at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+H.S. and J.J.P. acknowledge additional support from the Samsung Scholarship. {\bf Author contributions:} H.S. and J.J.P. carried out the experimental work.
+All authors contributed to the development of models, data analysis, and writing the manuscript. {\bf Competing interests:} None declared. {\bf Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper or the Supplementary Materials.
+All data presented in this paper are deposited at Zenodo \cite{ourdata}.